tinjohn/moodle-format_buttonsx/README.md

 ===============================

 Buttonsx is a course format based on the [Buttons format](https://moodle.org/plugins/format_buttons) that creates a menu with buttons per section to access the sections, one by one with the additional opportunity to group sections.
-Buttonsx adds an optional menu at the bottom of site / at the end of a section.
+Buttonsx adds an optional menu at the bottom of site / at the end of a section and enables optional hiding of h5p icons and links.

 Features of the Buttons Format
 -------------------------------